iperfectfurius/EasyConfig/docs/readme.md

 ### Notes

 **If you want to use multiple configurations on the same project you will need to specify a name for each configuration you need.**
+It's possible that you may need to use `Environment.Exit(1);` to close the application properly or disable auto-saving.

 ## Dependencies